jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 After adding the code, click "Commit Changes" at the end of the form to save it.

 ![Repo Form](./images/code-form.png)

+Now we have a basic web page to test on!

 Testing
 =======